emersonrp/bindcontrol/README.md

 * One-key next-teammate / previous-teammate selection
 * Various helpful shortcut binds, "Quit to Desktop", "Invite Target", "Show FPS", "Show Netgraph" - more to come.
 * Chat binds with optional 'typing' notifier and custom chat colors
+* Controller support (WIP, binds created with a controller work perfectly, but BindControl itself sometimes has trouble detecting controller input)

 * Custom Binds
-    * create simple binds using PowerBinder, a flexible tool for stringing together arbitrary commands for keybinding
+    * Create simple binds using PowerBinder, a flexible tool for stringing together arbitrary commands for keybinding
-    * complex binds, chains of PowerBinder actions that fire sequentially on multiple presses of a keybind
+    * Complex binds, chains of PowerBinder actions that fire sequentially on multiple presses of a keybind
-    * buffer binds, allowing quick one-key buffing of each teammate and/or pet
+    * Buffer binds, allowing quick one-key buffing of each teammate and/or pet
-* Speed-on-Demand
+* Movement / Speed-on-Demand
-    * based on [citybinder](http://sourceforge.net/projects/citybinder/) and the original Gnarly's SoD keybinds
+    * Speed-on-Demand based on [citybinder](http://sourceforge.net/projects/citybinder/) and the original Gnarly's SoD keybinds
-    * supports Super Speed, Super Jump, Flight, Teleport, and Sprint powers
-    * one-key reset in case SoD binds get tangled up
+    * Supports all formal travel powers:  Fly, Mystic Flight, Group Fly, Super Jump, Mighty Leap, Super Speed, Speed of Sound, Teleport, and Team Teleport
+    * Secondary travel powers like Mystic Flight's "Translocation" are starting to be better integrated
-    * Support for [Homecoming travel power changes](https://forums.homecomingservers.com/topic/27807-travel-power-updates-in-issue-27-page-2/) - WIP but functional
+    * Supports [Homecoming travel power changes](https://forums.homecomingservers.com/topic/27807-travel-power-updates-in-issue-27-page-2/) - WIP but functional
+    * Homecoming's <code>powexec_location cursor</code> feature incorporated into Teleport binds, with "teleport immediately" and "teleport on key release" options available
+    * One-key reset in case SoD binds get tangled up
 * Inspiration Popper
-    * by-type; dual and team inspirations supported
+    * By-type; dual and team inspirations supported
-    * option to use or skip "super" inspirations
+    * Option to use or skip "super" inspirations
-    * largest-first or smallest-first
+    * Largest-first or smallest-first
-    * optional /say feedback with per-inspiration custom colors
+    * Optional /say feedback with per-inspiration custom colors
 * Mastermind / Pet Binds
-    * select pets by power level: all, minions, lieutenants, and boss
+    * Select pets by power level: all, minions, lieutenants, and boss
-    * orders for aggressive / defensive / passive stances; attack, follow, go to, and stay
+    * Orders for aggressive / defensive / passive stances; attack, follow, go to, and stay
-    * pets can give feedback on each order;  chattiness can be toggled via keybind
+    * Pets can give feedback on each order;  chattiness can be toggled via keybind
-    * "bodyguard mode" shortcuts -- define which pets should be treated as bodyguards, and toggle Bodyguard Mode on and off for them, <strike>with attack/follow/stance/etc orders then applying to the remaining pets.</strike> (<i>Not working as intended</i>)
+    * "Bodyguard mode" shortcuts -- define which pets should be treated as bodyguards, and toggle Bodyguard Mode on and off for them, <strike>with attack/follow/stance/etc orders then applying to the remaining pets.</strike> (<i>Not working as intended</i>)
-    * by-name pet selection
+    * By-name pet selection
-    * next-pet / previous-pet binds
+    * Next-pet / previous-pet binds

 TODO
 ----